froboy/yusaopeny_docs/content/en/docs/Wiki/Deprecate-and-remove-components-from-Open-Y.md

-In order to remove components, that are outdated or not used by Open Y users we are following policy, described in this document.
+Occasionally old code is deprecated from the Open Y codebase.
+In order to minimize disruption to existing sites, we use the following process:

-1. Before removing components from distribution we need to ensure we are gathering feedback from the community and protecting currently available installation from accidentally removed components, that are still in use.
-This should be accomplished via messaging in Open Y Slack and discussion on Monthly calls.
+1. **Decide** -  Before removing components from the distribution we gather feedback from the community to protect active projects from having components accidentally removed.
+This is accomplished via messaging in the Open Y Slack and discussion on Monthly calls.
-2. In order to remove code from Open Y we should deprecate it first in order to notify users it is going to be removed soon.
-For that components should be moved from `Open Y` package group to `Open Y ( Deprecated )` package group.
-Example https://github.com/open-y-subprojects/openy_features/pull/15/files .
-Deprecation notice must be reflected in the upcoming point and quarterly release of Open Y.
+1. **Deprecate** - Once a decision is made, we notify users that the feature will be removed soon.
+The deprecated component is moved from the `Open Y` package group to the `Open Y ( Deprecated )` package group.
+For example: [Deprecate Daxko Program Registration Paragraph](https://github.com/open-y-subprojects/openy_features/pull/15/files).
+Deprecation notices are posted in point and quarterly releases of Open Y.
-3. Before removing a code from distribution component should be uninstalled by adding an upgrade path to distribution.
-This should happen via Pull Request to second quarterly release after the deprecation notice happened in #2
-4. Complete Removal of the component should happen after 2(two) quarterly releases are released since deprecation notice happened ( 6 months minimum ), in next quarterly release since component uninstallation released in a release.
+1. **Uninstall** - Before removing code, components should be uninstalled via an update hook in the distribution and any hard dependencies should be removed.
+Uninstalls must occur _at least one point (fix) release_ after the deprecation notice.
+1. **Remove** - Complete removal of the component from the codebase or `composer.json` should happen _at least one quarterly (feature) release_ after the deprecation notice.

+Additionally, the following housekeeping steps should be taken when deprecating a component:

-5. Release where uninstallation for deprecated component added should be added to important versions document in Wiki https://github.com/ymcatwincities/openy/wiki/Important-versions-for-upgrade-path
+1. The release where the deprecated component has been uninstalled should be added to the [important versions document](https://github.com/ymcatwincities/openy/wiki/Important-versions-for-upgrade-path) in the Wiki.
-6. Code should be decoupled to external GitHub repositories with all history of commits, marked as `openy-decoupled` and archived.
+1. Code should be decoupled to external GitHub repositories with all history of commits, marked as `openy-decoupled`, and archived.